ddeloya101/CISCO-VLANs/README.md

 In this tutorial, we will be creating a VLAN (Virtual Land Area Network) in the CISCO CLI.
 ![image](https://github.com/ddeloya101/Creating-VLANs-with-CISCO/assets/131632495/4c404384-527d-4791-a77d-5db79cdedcad)

+What are VLNAs?
+A VLAN (Virtual Local Area Network) is a virtual network infrastructure that allows you to logically segment a physical network into multiple isolated networks.
+It is created by grouping devices together based on certain criteria, such as department, function, or security requirements, regardless of their physical location within the network.

 Here is a step-by-step guide to creating a VLAN on Cisco CLI (Command-Line Interface):